ivorscott/blog2/content/posts/2020-04-15-the-ultimate-go-and-react-development-setup-with-docker-part-4.md

 # Introduction

-[Part 3](/ultimate-go-react-development-setup-with-docker-part3) was about an API development workflow that involved seeding and migrations.
-This post covers that API's implementation and how I wrapped docker tooling around it.
-My API is an extension of the [Ardan Labs service example](https://github.com/ardanlabs/service).
+[Part 3](/ultimate-go-react-development-setup-with-docker-part3) shared my updated API workflow with Docker, involving seeding and migrating a database.
+This post covers the API implementation and how I wrapped docker tooling around the production ready service.
+The API is an extension of the [Ardan Labs service example](https://github.com/ardanlabs/service).
 I added cors, go-migrate, testcontainers-go, a fluent SQL generator, self-signed certificates, and docker secrets.
-Similar to Part 1, running the API container allows live reloading, but now this behavior is optional.
-This tweet influenced my descision:
+In Part 1, we could only run the API in a container but this is now optional.
+The following tweet influenced my decision:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Folks, keep docker out of your edit/compile/test inner loop.</p>&mdash; Dave Cheney (@davecheney) <a href="https://twitter.com/davecheney/status/1232078682287591425?ref_src=twsrc%5Etfw">February 24, 2020</a></blockquote>

 I read the thread and made my own interpretation: _don't tightly couple_.
-Making Docker opt-in ensures we never loose sight of the idomatic vision of Go.
-Go has convention over configuration.
-The moment we diverge from convention and require a non-required dependency, in order for our app to function, is the moment we loose all the integrity of our codebase.
+Optionally running the API without docker-compose ensures we never loose sight of the idiomatic vision of Go.
+In my case, I removed tight coupling while still enabling the use of Docker for custom development workflows, integration testing, and deployments.
+In sum, when moving away from the conventional use of the language, be able to defend why and understand the costs.

 We focus on: